johno/naka/readme.md

 Naka uses a minimal redux flow with global state (via `send-action`).
 A lot of time has also been spent on integrating testing and creating a powerful CLI.

+This framework is _heavily_ based on [`choo`](https://github.com/yoshuawuyts/choo) (read: steals from choo).
+It primarily diverges in the redux data flow, only supporting the traditional flow (no subscriptions or effects).
+Naka also uses a container/component pattern where components should be purely presentational while containers handle actions/state/etc.

 Server side rendering has been supported from the beginning, allowing users without a JS environment to also receive a first class experience.
 Routing is also supported so urls and browser history ensure a consistent and predictable experience.